 If you’ve noticed a smell coming from your wooden cutting board, you probably need this!
-Whether it’s just from daily use or an especially carlicky meal, this will get that stink out!
+Whether it’s just from daily use or an especially garlicky meal, this will get that stink out!
 Keep reading to learn how to clean a wooden cutting board.

-A few weeks ago Alex came home super late from work hungry and made himself some pasta with fresh chopped garlic.
+Once, Alex came home super late from work hungry and made himself some pasta with fresh chopped garlic.
 He made himself his meal and left our wooden cutting board in the sink until the morning.

 You guys, I could smell the damn garlic in that stupid cutting board for DAYS.